nkg114mc/senpai2_regression/README.md

 ```
 In the Senpai 2.0 source file `eval.cpp`, from line 76 to 836 we will see a similar hard-code weight vector.
 Replace that original weights with your the learned weights and recompile Senpai, then it is ready to use.

-According to my test with 40moves/5mins time control, the current best-performed learned weight is still 60 ELO weaker than the original weight of Senpai.
+According to my test with 40moves/5mins time control, the current best-performed learned weight (You can find them in the `best-learned-weights` folder) is still 60 ELO weaker than the original weight of Senpai.
 I will provide a more detailed report including all findings later.

 ### Options